 Similarly, Apple's trackers, thought to be called Apple Tags or Air Tags, will allow users to locate lost or stolen items.

 The existence of these devices has been widely reported on by the media and leakers since last year.
-They're expected to look like circular discs and should feature the same ultra-wideband tech as Apple’s latest iPhone 11 range (although it doesn't seem as though this is featured in the new iPad Pro).
+They're expected to look like circular discs and should feature the same ultra-wideband tech as Apple’s latest iPhone 11 range (although this tech isn't featured in the 2020 iPad Pro).

 Apple AirTags: Name